South Korea launches first civilian rocket amid tensions with North

 It was South Korea's third attempt to launch a civilian rocket to send a satellite in orbit in the past four years and came after two previous launches were aborted at the eleventh hour last year due to technical glitches.

-South Korea's rocket program has angered neighbor North Korea, which says it is unjust for it to be singled out for U.N. sanctions for launching long-range rockets as part of its space program to put a satellite into orbit.
+South Korea's rocket programme has angered neighbour North Korea, which says it is unjust for it to be singled out for U.N. sanctions for launching long-range rockets as part of its space programme to put a satellite into orbit.

 North Korea's test in December showed it had the capacity to deliver a rocket that could travel 10,000 km (6,200 miles), potentially putting San Francisco in range, according to an intelligence assessment by South Korea.